Instructor Recommendations for Blackboard Learn Tests

 Following these recommendations may help avoid common problems associated with Blackboard Learn tests.
 While no amount of preparation can account for all possible issues, this information can minimize the chance of experiencing a problem.

-- If myBama is open while using Blackboard, myBama will timeout after 30 minutes of inactivity.
+- If myBama is open while using Blackboard, myBama may timeout after 30 minutes of inactivity.
 Blackboard will also timeout, only in this instance, without warning.
 Avoid this by closing myBama and logging into Blackboard directly via ualearn.blackboard.com

 - Be aware that Blackboard has a 3-hour inactivity time limit.
 If you plan to create a long, single-paged test, ask students to click the Save button frequently in order to avoid being “timed out”.